sergiogg-ops/deep/README.md

 # DEEP: Docker-based Evaluation and Execution Platform
 🚨⚠️🚧 **Experimental branch** 🚧⚠️🚨
-![Screenshot of the visual interface](images/screenshot.png) This git contains a pipeline for automated execution of systems and evaluation of Machine Translation (MT) and Handwriten Text Recognition (HTR) systems.
+![Screenshot of the visual interface](images/screenshot.png) This git contains a pipeline for automated execution of systems and evaluation of Machine Translation (MT) and Optical Character Recognition (OCR) systems.
 After the evaluation we also provide a visualization web-app to analyse the results.

 Before using the software it is important to create a conda environment and run the `setup.sh` script:
 ```bash